 While aggregate abundance-based LRPs are consistent with what is typically used for marine fish species, we propose that proportion-based LRPs are more appropriate for Pacific salmon SMUs in order to align with DFO’s WSP.

-WSP assessments are typically intensive expert-driven processes and have only been completed for a small subset of CUs to date.
+WSP assessments are typically intensive expert-driven processes and have only been completed for a small subset of priority CUs to date.
 We demonstrate the application of the Pacific Salmon Status Scanner Tool (hereafter referred to as the ‘Salmon Scanner’) that is being developed by DFO’s State of the Salmon Program to rapidly assess CU status under the WSP (Pestal et al., in prep).
-Applying this tool allows us to generate up-to-date estimates of CU status for all of our case study applications, and is recommended as a tool for defining LRPs in our companion working paper (Holt et al., in review).
+Applying this tool enables the generation of up-to-date estimates of CU status for all of our case study applications, and is recommended as a tool for defining LRPs in our companion working paper (Holt et al., in review).
 When developing aggregate abundance-based LRPs, we also consider cases in which CU status is based on spawning abundance relative to a single lower benchmark that has been identified as important by local experts.
 While the Salmon Scanner better captures the multiple dimensions that are used to inform biological status under the WSP (e.g., abundances, short-term and long-term trends), we compare it to status derived from a single metric relative to a lower benchmark to demonstrate how in many cases the Salmon Scanner reduces to this metric.
 Exceptions are described in the application to case studies.
-A variety of methods are available for estimating lower benchmarks on abundances depending on species and data availability (Holt et al. 2009, 2018; Grant et al. 2020), as described in Holt et al. (in review).
+A variety of methods are available to estimate lower benchmarks on abundances depending on species and data availability (Holt et al. 2009, 2018; Grant et al. 2020), as described in Holt et al. (in review).

 When developing aggregate abundance-based LRP options for Pacific salmon SMUs, we aim to maintain consistency with the WSP by defining LRPs as aggregate abundance levels that have a high probability of all CUs being above red status.
 We use two methods to identify these levels: (i) Logistic regression-based LRPs and (ii) Projection-based LRPs.
 More detailed descriptions of these methods are provided in the following sections, while guidance on when and how proportion-based and aggregate abundance-based LRPs should be applied is provided in Holt et al. (in review).
 We do not recommend that users apply any of the methods described in this case study paper without first consulting Holt et al. (in review).

 We also maintain consistency with the WSP by only including populations without significant enhancement when evaluating CU and SMU status.
-Proportionate Natural Influence, PNI, is a metric of the genetic risk of hatcheries on natural populations, with values < 0.5 indicating integrated-hatchery populations, where most fish are hatchery origin, values ≥ 0.5 and < 0.72 indicating integrated-transition populations where natural-origin fish predominate, and values ≥ 0.72 indicating integrated-wild populations, where most fish are considered ‘wild’ under the WSP with parents who were born in the natural environment (Withler et al. 2018).
+Proportionate Natural Influence, PNI, is a metric of the genetic risk of hatcheries on natural populations, with values < 0.5 indicating integrated-hatchery populations, where most fish are hatchery origin, values ≥ 0.5 and < 0.72 indicating integrated-transition populations where natural-origin fish predominate, and values ≥ 0.72 indicating integrated-wild populations, where most fish are defined as ‘wild’ under the WSP with parents who were born in the natural environment (Withler et al. 2018).
 Populations where production is dominated by hatchery-origin fish (PNI values < 0.5) are excluded from analyses.
 In addition, for systems where time-series of the proportion of hatchery marked fish on the spawning grounds are available, these proportions are used to inform assessments in two ways: first to develop time-series of natural-origin recruitment for benchmark estimation based on stock-recruitment relationships and second to develop time series of natural-origin spawners for status assessment against benchmarks.

 2.2 PROPORTION-BASED LRPS